dictionaria/teop/README.md

 <u>morphology &amp; gloss</u>: morphological analysis with glosses of complex words, multi-word expressions and clitic constructions;
 <br/>
 <u>scientific names</u> of fishes, shellfish, and plants.</td></tr>
-<tr><td>Documentary evidence</td><td>Examples taken from the Teop Language Corpus are identified by the label (ID) of the text and the number of the annotation (see <a href="#sources">§5</a>)</td></tr>
+<tr><td>Documentary evidence</td><td>Examples taken from the Teop Language Corpus are identified by the label (ID) of the text and the number of the annotation (see <a href="#sources">the sources of Teop descriptions and example sentences</a>)</td></tr>
 </tbody>
 </table>

 In addition, there are 578 entries that contain comments on language use and grammatical issues.

-The identification of English and scientific names of marine creatures is based on Allen et al. 2003, Dance 2000 and various web sites (see <a href="#references">§9</a>), but to what extent the Teop names denote species or families in a scientific sense has not been investigated.
+The identification of English and scientific names of marine creatures is based on Allen et al. 2003, Dance 2000 and various web sites (see <a href="#references">References</a>), but to what extent the Teop names denote species or families in a scientific sense has not been investigated.
 The scientific names of plants were listed by Owen Kasinori.

 <h2 id="multifunctionality">The multifunctionality of the Teop-English dictionary</h2>